4 Basis sets and bra-ket algebra#

 which is the linear combination of the \(\alpha\) and \(\beta\) basis spin states where \(a\) and \(b\) are numbers, often complex numbers.
 This new state can be represented as the column vector \(\displaystyle |\varphi\rangle =\begin{bmatrix}a\\b\end{bmatrix}\).
 To normalize the function \(\varphi\), the same procedure as for any vector is followed.
 The inner or dot product \(\langle\varphi |\varphi\rangle\) is calculated

-If the constants are real numbers, the complex conjugates are not needed.
+If the constants are real numbers, the complex conjugates are equal to the number.
 If there are equal amounts of \(a\) and \(b\) in \(\varphi\), then

 To find out how much of state \(\alpha\) is in the linear combination state \(\varphi\), this is probed with the basis state \(\alpha\).
 The calculation is